Van Buren Township, Daviess County, Indiana

 Van Buren Township is one of ten townships in Daviess County, Indiana.
-As of the 2010 census, its population was 2,552 and it contained 657 housing units.
-The population grew 30% since the 2000 census, when the population was 1,960.
+As of the 2020 census, its population was 2,813 (up from 2,552 at 2010) and it contained 727 housing units.

 History

 Van Buren Township was organized in September 1841; the last township to be formed in Daviess County, it was created in response to a petition circulated among residents of parts of Barr and Madison townships, praying to be set off as a separate township.
 In the first years of settlement, present-day Van Buren Township attracted few pioneers; most individuals in the area were trappers or hunters, and permanent settlement only began in the late 1820s.

 Geography

 According to the 2010 census, the township has a total area of 30.86 sqmi, of which 30.22 sqmi (or 97.93%) is land and 0.65 sqmi (or 2.11%) is water.